What is a martingale collar?

 It is not suitable for dogs that pull on a leash.
 It’s also not intended for correction of unwanted behaviour, especially not for eliminating of leash pulling.

 You should loosen the collar, so it can easily slips over dog’s head.
 Then it should be placed in the middle of the neck and tightened with a slider.

 Collar should fit closely to dog’s neck and you should be able to put two or three fingers under the collar.
 It is very important that two slides that hold the control loop are not touching each other.
 Only then control loop will close properly and collar will tighten when necessary.
 Control loop should never hang freely away from the neck when leash is loose.

-“I’m always using the collar loosened to the end as that’s the easiest way to put it on and off.
-Is this wrong?”
+“I’m always using a collar that is loosend all the way, because it’s the easiest to put in on and of.
+Is that wrong?”

 “Can dog wears a martingale collar when alone at home?”

 Due to its tightening effect martingale collar should be used on dogs only under owner’s supervision.
 A dog may get stuck on a variety of objects and there is a possibility that he will not be able to get out of this situation alone when the collar tightens.

 Identification tags should rather be used on collars without tightening effect, so a dog can constantly wears it.
 If you want to place an id tag on a martingale collar anyway, be sure not to attach it onto the D-ring for leash attachment.

 “Is there anything I should pay attention to?”

 All collars should be checked on a regular basis.
 Any collar showing signs of stitching and metal damage (cracks, rust) should be replaced with a new one.